 Parades – Santa Barbara hosts a number of parades up and down State Street throughout the year (mostly in the summer).
 We have a fabulous Summer Solstice parade in June, a 4th of July parade, there are two Fiesta parades in August, a Christmas parade (I’m bound to have forgotten some… I’m sure my Mom the parade lover will help me fill in later.)

 Check out SantaBarbaraDowntown.com for a daily list of events about town.

 Santa Barbara Shopping

 We also carry a large selection of Italian cookbooks and travel books.
-We have French and Italian linens, Murano glass, pinocchios, glassware, volcanic tables, clocks, lamps… you name it!
-If you are interested in our antique Giare you can set up an appointment to see them at our warehouse.
+We have French and Italian linens, pinocchios, glassware, volcanic tables, clocks, lamps… you name it!
+If you are interested in our antique giare you can set up an appointment to see them at our warehouse.
 These urns are 100+ years old.
 They were made by hand in Puglia and were used for wine or olive oil storage (before plastic).
 They make a beautiful statement in an entryway or front drive.
 We are located at 929 State Street in downtown Santa Barbara.

 If you’re anything like us, the best part of traveling to a new town is checking out the small businesses that make the place unique.
 We’ve compiled a list of some of our favorite locally-owned small businesses – we hope you get a chance to check them out!